 * Appleton Public Library staff are not accountants or tax attorneys; they cannot provide tax assistance or advise you on which forms you need.

-AARP volunteers are in Lower Level Meeting Room C for morning appointments and afternoon walk-ins on Tuesdays, February 5 - April 16.
+AARP volunteers are in Lower Level Meeting Room C for morning appointments and afternoon walk-ins each Tuesday, beginning February 4 through April 15.
+Volunteers very strongly recommend you call for an appointment: 920-215-1040.

 AARP Volunteers' Tax Prep Assistance